augustss/verse-semantics/Book/docs/03_operators.md

 ### Member Access Operator (`.`)

-Accesses fields and methods of objects:
+The dot operator accesses fields and methods of objects:

 <!--NoCompile-->
 ```verse